rreusser/scijs-benchmark/README.md

 ## Introduction

-This module implements a simple, very-few-frills benchmark tool.
+This module implements a simple benchmark tool.
 It performs synchronous or asynchronous tests and allows for either manual or built-in timing.
 It computes the online mean and variance and returns some simple statistics.
-Its philosophy is that it coordinates the sampling and sequencing but otherwise tries to add as little as possible.
+The goal is not a full-featured benchmark library; rather it's to reduce boilerplate while keeping things simple and transparent.

 ## Installation